Faldor Stamps – Subiaco

 They’ve been in the business since the 1970s, having opened their first store in Mosman Park before moving to Coghlan road 30 years ago and then finally Rokeby road 15 years ago.

 For stamp enthusiasts, the Perth Stamp & Coin Show is not one to miss.
 Organised by the WA Philatelic Council, Bill and twelve other stamp dealers across Perth (who otherwise sell exclusively online) will each have a stall to display and sell their collectables.
-Sadly, the July 2020 show has been postponed to September, pending government restrictions.
+For details on the September 2020 show, see here.

 Looking back 50 years ago, the world was inundated with stamp shops to keep up with local stamp collectors’ needs.
 Over the decades, the love for the hobby has been on the decline, meaning that many stamp shops had to shut their doors.
 Now, Faldor Stamps is one of the few left in Australia.
 If you’re an avid stamp collector or just starting out, you can’t beat Bill’s experience and knowledge in the world of stamps.